rubyonrailsdeveloper/spree/guides/content/developer/customization/s3_storage.md

 section: customization
 ---

-## How to use S3 with ActiveStorage
+## Overview

-Since [Spree 3.6](https://guides.spreecommerce.org/release_notes/spree_3_6_0.html) ActiveStorage is the default attachment system.
+Currently the Spree backend does not give you the option anymore to configure s3 for image storage.

-Please refer to the official [Active Storage documentation](https://guides.rubyonrails.org/active_storage_overview.html#amazon-s3-service)
+This guide covers how you can use S3 for storing assets in Spree.

-## How to use S3 with Paperclip
+### How to use S3

-Start with adding AWS-SDK to your `Gemfile` with:  `gem 'aws-sdk-s3'`, then install the gem by running `bundle install`.
+Start with adding AWS-SDK to your gemfile with:  `gem 'aws-sdk'`, then install the gem by running `bundle install`.

-When that's done you need to configure Spree to use Amazon S3.
+When that's done you need to configure Spree to use s3.
 You can add an initializer or just use the spree.rb initializer located at `config/intializers/spree.rb`.

 ```ruby
 attachment_config = {